wso2/docs-is/en/docs/deploy/configure-hazelcast.md

 # Configure Hazelcast

 WSO2 Identity Server uses Hazelcast <!--({{base_path}}/deploy/set-up-separate-databases-for-clustering/)--> as its default clustering engine.

-Add the following configuration to ` <IS_HOME>/repository/conf/deployment.toml ` file to enable advanced configurations related to hazelcast.
+Add the following configuration to the `<IS_HOME>/repository/conf/deployment.toml` file to enable advanced configurations related to hazelcast.

 ```toml
 [hazelcast]